tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 ### Changing Shader Modes:

 An artist once pointed out to me that she can animate the shader type of a material, from Opaque to Transparent.
 That's funny, Unity, because you can't do that (that easily)!
-Again, if you look at `StandardShaderGUI.cs`, there's a lot of shit going on for switching modes:
+Again, if you look at `StandardShaderGUI.cs`, there's a lot of keywords and flags being set for switching between modes:
 {% highlight glsl linenos %}
 switch (blendMode)
 {